kaimitai/skchain/readme.md

 ### Version History

+2023-02-04: v1.1
+* The rendering order of layers and elements depend on whether the ROM has been expanded or not.
+The editor should now correctly reflect the actual output in either case
+* Foreground rendering can be toggled on/off per layer (metadata, items and enemies)
+* Associate all items and enemies (including glitchy elements) with graphics and descriptions
+* Support for clearing all level data for a given level, to quickly provide a "blank canvas" for editing
+* The Demon Mirror Enemy Set editor interfaces will use the tileset of the currently loaded level when presenting the enemy graphics
+* Support for giving ROM region code as a command-line parameter, to override the automatic region deduction
+* Added a new section in the readme; technical documentation of the data layout of expanded ROMs

 2023-01-27: v1.0
 * Added support for ROM expansion, to exceed the original size limits! (adds compatibility with <a href="https://www.romhacking.net/utilities/906/">skedit</a>)
 * Added support for editing demon mirror drop rate schedules and enemy sets directly from the Selected Demon Mirror-window